The University Club of St Paul, a sophisticated wedding venue that guarantees you unique memories!

 Hosting a Golf club (and thus a golf course for pictures), it is located on the top of the Merriam Park Hill.
 Town and Country club offers an amazing view on Minneapolis skyline.
-The building is a mix of modern and gentlemen club wood-style.
-It doesn’t have any bridal suite, but have a private parking lot.
+The building is a mix of modern and gentleman’s club wood-style.
+It doesn’t have any bridal suite, but has a private parking lot.

 One of the most beautiful Mansions of Minnesota for receptions is The American Swedish Institute located in Minneapolis.
 The 33-room aristocratic mansion has some exceptional wood carved furniture, some stained glass windows, a veranda, a spacious backyard (for outdoor ceremonies and outdoor dinner).
 It is composed of a modern aisle (the Nelson Cultural Center) and the Historical Aisle (the Turnblad Mansion).
 It also provides a private parking.

 If you want a spectacular view as the background of your ceremony and ballroom, then the Millennium Hotel and its dome and its hotel amenities should please you.
 Of course this floor ceiling windows venue would offer you a 360° view of the modern city Skyline that you would enjoy instead of the view on St Paul River Valley.